+Ettore Germano is one of the best producers from the traditional appellation of Barolo making elegant and precise wines that respect the region’s heritage.
 The Barolo di Serralunga Ettore Germano is perfect for those who want to know the authentic and traditional face of Barolo.
-Germano is one of the best producers our of Barolo.
+Young and powerfully composed, this wine is graceful, yet structured, and clear in the mouth.

 Certified organic farming practices, hand-harvested, native yeast fermentation and only 875 cases produced annually.

-Organic and biodynamic farming practices, hand-harvested, native yeast fermentation, unfined/unfiltered, and vegan-friendly!
+Organic and biodynamic farming practices, native yeast fermentation, and less than 2,000 cases produced annually.

 This is Delavenne’s flagship cuvée, only produced in exceptional years.
 It is 100% grand cru fruit, with only the best bunches used.
 It really doesn’t get much better than this.